For more information on how to build an exceptional recycling program for your office, click here.

 Not long ago, waste removal was mostly built around collecting co-mingled materials and sending the waste to landfills, where it was incinerated or compacted by waste disposal companies.
 These days, however, your green team and facility management/custodial staff can take an active role in managing part of the process.

 Food waste (aside paper & cardboard waste) is one of the largest waste streams at an office and fortunately there’s a new crop of haulers that focus solely on organics/compost collection that will gladly collect your food waste, often at reduced costs.
+If your current waste provider doesn’t provide this service, they may be able to recommend a company that does.
 And if that’s not an option, you can always invest in food composters, or as previously mentioned, find a local community garden to reduce the binned waste generated by food leftovers every day.

 - Choose the right recycling stations and place them appropriately